BitTorrent: Security

 One concern is the UDP flood attack.
 BitTorrent implementations often use μTP for their communication.
 To achieve high bandwidths, the underlying protocol used is UDP, which allows spoofing of source addresses of internet traffic.
 It has been possible to carry out denial-of-service attacks in a P2P lab environment, where users running BitTorrent clients act as amplifiers for an attack at another service.
 However, this is not always an effective attack because ISPs can check if the source address is correct.

 Several studies on BitTorrent from over a decade ago found files available for download containing malware.
 In particular, one small sample indicated that 18% of all executable programs available for download contained malware.
-Another study claims that as much as 14.5% of BitTorrent downloads contain zero-day malware, and that BitTorrent was used as the distribution mechanism for 47% of all zero-day malware they have found.
+Another study claims that as much as 14.5% of BitTorrent downloads contain "zero-day" malware not indexed by any antivirus, and that BitTorrent was used as the distribution mechanism for 47% of all zero-day malware they have found.